 Use of Artificial Intelligence (AI)-Assisted Technology for manuscript preparation: The authors confirm that there was no use of AI-assisted technology for assisting in the writing of the manuscript and no images were manipulated using AI.

-Samiran Panda
+Dr Samiran Panda

-Editor-In-Chief Indian Journal of Medical Research & Dr A. S. Paintal Distinguished Scientist Chair, Indian Council of Medical Research, New Delhi, India pandasamiran@gmail.com
+Indian Council of Medical Research, Dr. A.S Paintal Distinguished Scientist Chair, India pandasamiran@gmail.com

-Received October 30, 2024; Accepted October 30, 2024; Ahead of print November 13 2024; Published November 27, 2024
+Received October 30, 2024; Accepted October 30, 2024; Ahead of print October 13 2024; Published \\\ \, 2024